10 Application administration

 > echo $PATH

-When you install a new piece of software you’ll need to add it two the path.
-Say I was to install a new version of Python in /opt/python.
-That’s not on my PATH, so my system wouldn’t be able to find it.
+When you install a new application, you must add it to the path.
+Let’s say I installed a new version of Python in /opt/python.
+That’s not on my PATH, so my system couldn’t find it.

 The other option is to create a symlink to the new application in a directory already on the PATH.
-A symlink does what it sounds like – creates a way to link to a file from a different directory without moving it.
+A symlink makes it appear that a copy of a file is in a different location without actually moving it.
 Symlinks are created with the ln command.

 On your personal computer, you probably have programs that start every time your computer does.
 Maybe this happens for Slack, Microsoft Teams, or Spotify.
-Such applications that execute on startup and run in the background waiting for some sort of input are called a daemon or a service.
+Such applications that execute on startup and run in the background, waiting for input, are called a daemon or a service.

-On a server, most of the applications are configured to run as a service so they’re ready for users who may not have the permissions to start them.
+Most server-based applications are configured to run as a service, so users can access them without needing permissions to start them first.
 For example, on a data science workbench, you’d want JupyterHub and/or RStudio Server to run as a service.

 In Linux, the tool to turn a regular application into a daemon is called systemd.
 Some applications automatically configure themselves with systemd when they’re installed.
 If your application doesn’t, or you want to alter the startup behavior, most applications have their systemd configuration in /etc/systemd/system/<service name>.service.